 Research and testing is an essential part of developing safe and effective vaccines.

-In Australia, vaccines must pass strict safety testing before the Therapeutic Goods Administration (TGA) will register them for use.
-Approval of vaccines can take up to 10 years.
+In Australia, every vaccine must pass strict safety testing before the Therapeutic Goods Administration (TGA) will register it for use.

 Before vaccines become available to the public, they are tested on thousands of people who take part in large clinical trials.

-Vaccine ingredients vary depending on what the vaccine is for.
+Vaccine ingredients vary depending on what the vaccine is used for.
 They may contain: